simonmichael/hledger/CONTRIBUTING.md

 <!-- toc -->
 </div>

-This is a collection of old developer docs on all topics.
-Gradually, these are moving to separate files/pages and this doc is becoming a focussed guide for new contributors.
+This doc is intended to become a focussed guide for new contributors.

 If you are unexpectedly seeing this page after following a link, the content probably moved to a separate page: see the [Developer docs](dev.md).